teotzeyang/accounting/pages/Papers___PFF.md

 					- Prior period error (error from past period discovered in the next)
 					- Omission is material (<15% of PBT)
 					- Correct retrospectively by restating
-					- Required to disclose the nature of the prior period error and the amount of the correction for each prior period presented, as well as the amount of the correction at the beginning of the earliest prior period presented.
+					- Required to disclose the nature of the prior period error and the amount of the correction for each prior period presented, as well as the amount of the correction at the beginning of the earliest prior period presented
 				- Change in useful life
 					- Change in accounting estimate
 					- Amend prospectively